What Does a Property Manager Do?

 If you’ve read this far, you will have realized that a PM does a lot more than collect rent, and is by far your most important partner in the success of your rental portfolio.

 You should also be convinced of the premise I stated at the top: a good property manager is the only way to make your rental properties a passive investment.
 If you want to be an investor, and not a landlord, you simply MUST have a professional PM.
+(I make an even more detailed argument for this conclusion in this article.)

 Given that, how can you be sure you find the best PM in your market?
 What screening questions should you ask them?
 How can you be confident in their maintenance processes, their fee structures, and their ability to find qualified tenants?
 I dive into the important topic of PM screening and selection in this post.
-You can also download the free RIA PM Vetting Checklist to help you when it’s time to interview and choose your PM.

 About the Author